Cedartown food pantry reopens with hope for the future

 The center is open from 11 a.m. to 2 p.m. every Tuesday and Thursday.

-During the current COVID-19 pandemic, those in need are asked to stay in their vehicles and a box is loaded into it for them once they have checked in with a photo ID.
+During the current COVID-19 pandemic, those in need are asked to stay in their vehicles while a box is loaded into it for them, once they have checked in with a photo ID.
 The pantry is affiliated with the Atlanta Community Food Bank, and also gets donations from the Kroger and Walmart in Cedartown.

 “They make sure we get some good quality food,” Burkes said of the local grocery stores.
 “Things are building up.
 We have a lot of things in the works.”